 How Much Creatine Should I Take?

-However, despite its popularity, many people are unsure of the optimal creatine dosage they should take for their goals.
+Despite the popularity of creatine supplementation, many people are unsure of the optimal daily dose of creatine they should take for their goals.

-In this article, we’ll provide you with all the information you need to know about creatine.
+In this article, we'll provide you with all the information you need to know about creatine intake and the effects of creatine supplementation.

 How Much Creatine Should I Take?

-According to the International Society of Sports Nutrition (ISSN), a daily creatine dosage of 3–5 grams of creatine monohydrate is enough for most people to maximize the creatine stores in their muscles.
+According to the International Society of Sports Nutrition (ISSN), a daily creatine maintenance dose of 3–5 grams of creatine monohydrate is enough for most people to maximize the creatine stores in their muscles.

 While the body can make creatine on its own naturally, the amount produced is relatively small and might not be enough to meet the demands of high-intensity exercise or intense physical activity.